How Keeping In Touch with Candidates Makes Them More Likely to Start

 One of the worst things that can happen when you’re recruiting is finding a great candidate who accepts your job offer but never starts.
 You have to go back to the beginning and start the whole process again.
-To lower the risk of this it’s important to stay in contact with the candidate after they accept your job offer.
-This helps prepare them for starting work with you, as well as helping you to anticipate any problems that might come up.
+To lower the risk of this, one of my SECRETS is to stay in contact with the candidate after they accept your job offer.
+This helps prepare them for starting work with you, as well as helping you anticipate any problems that might come up.

 Candidates Might Not Start a New Job!